ChingtingC/Learning-Resources/tools/Git/README.md

 `git clone git://XXXXX.git`

-for example: `git clone git@github.com:ChingtingC/Learning-Resources.git`
+For example: `git clone git@github.com:ChingtingC/Learning-Resources.git`

 ### Make something change!

-add a new file or update a file
+Add a new file or update a file:

 `git add file_test_a.txt`

-remove a file
+Remove a file:

 `git rm file_test_b.txt`

-leave a message about this change
+Leave a message about this change:

 `git commit`